Fix deprecated browser APIs

 }

-Note: Polyfills mask the problem but don't solve it.
-Plan for proper migration.
+Polyfills mask the problem but don't solve it.
+Plan a proper migration.
+Never rely on polyfills long-term.

-- Test affected functionality still works with the new APIs
+- Test affected functionality with the new APIs.

-- Ignoring third-party scripts — Deprecation warnings from analytics, widgets, or ads still fail the audit.
-Pressure vendors to update or find alternatives.
+- Ignoring third-party scripts: Deprecation warnings from analytics, widgets, or ads fail the audit.
+Update vendors or find alternatives.

-- Only fixing in development — Production bundles may include different code paths.
+- Only fixing in development: Production bundles use different code paths.
 Test with production builds.

-- Using deprecated APIs in feature detection — Even checking
+- Using deprecated APIs in feature detection: Checking

-if (window.webkitStorageInfo)can trigger deprecation warnings in some browsers. - Assuming deprecation means broken — Deprecated APIs still work, which is why they're easy to ignore.
-The danger is they'll break suddenly in a future browser update.
+if (window.webkitStorageInfo)can trigger deprecation warnings. - Assuming deprecation means broken: Deprecated APIs work until they don't.
+They will break in a future browser update.

-- Not checking polyfill sources — Some polyfill libraries themselves use deprecated APIs.
+- Not checking polyfill sources: Some polyfill libraries use deprecated APIs.
 Audit your dependencies.

-Different pages may load different scripts, each potentially using deprecated APIs.
+Different pages load different scripts.
 A full site scan catches deprecations across all your JavaScript.

 Scan Your Site with Unlighthouse